Thapsia (plant): Cancer research

 The chemical compound thapsigargin has been isolated from Thapsia garganica.
 A synthetic prodrug of thapsigargin called "G-202" is in preliminary clinical trials for cancer treatment.
 The active constituent kills tumor cells by destroying their calcium balance.
 A biotech company called GenSpera, Inc. in San Antonio, TX is studying methods of delivering thapsigargin directly to cancer cells, avoiding damage to other cells in the body of the patient.

 Antiviral research

 This same chemical compound thapsigargin is now being looked at as an antiviral to use against SARS-coV-2, the coronavirus virus that causes COVID-19.
 It has not yet reached the clinical trial stage.

 Species

-About 21 species of Thapsia are currently recognized.
+20 species of Thapsia are currently accepted.
 It is, however, a complex genus, and some authors may recognize different numbers of species.